bitsongofficial/go-bitsong/docs/deploy-testnet.md

 ## Available Docker images

+> NOTE: this part is work in progress....

-In case you need to use or deploy gaia as a container you could skip the `build` steps and use the official images, $TAG stands for the version you are interested in:
+In case you need to use or deploy go-bitsong as a container you could skip the `build` steps and use the official images, $TAG stands for the version you are interested in:

 - `docker run -it -v ~/.bitsongd:/root/.bitsongd -v ~/.bitsongcli:/root/.bitsongcli tendermint:$TAG bitsongd init`
 - `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.bitsongd:/root/.bitsongd -v ~/.bitsongcli:/root/.bitsongcli tendermint:$TAG bitsongd start`